-- All applications for Heating Equipment Repair and Replacement must be made in person, including those from TA or SNAP recipients, using the current version of the NYS HEAP application (LDSS-3421, Rev. 5/12). - The homeowner must be the applicant. - An in person interview is required for ALL applications. - Full documentation is required for ALL applications. - o Districts should use any permanent documentation already on file. - An authorized representative is permitted to apply for Heating Equipment Repair and Replacement benefits on behalf of the homeowner.
-The authorized representative must provide a written statement signed and dated by the homeowner. - An individual with a power of attorney is permitted to apply for Heating Equipment Repair and Replacement benefits.
-The power of attorney must be documented in writing. - Reasonable accommodations should be explored with homebound applicants to assist with application requirements. - A regular benefit must be processed for any household eligible for a repair or replacement in those cases where the household has not received a regular benefit at the time of application for equipment repair or replacement provided the Regular component is open.
+• All applications for Heating Equipment Repair and Replacement must be made in person, including those from TA or SNAP recipients, using the current version of the NYS HEAP application (LDSS-3421).

+- The homeowner must be the applicant. - An in person interview is required for ALL applications. - Full documentation is required for ALL applications. - An authorized representative is permitted to apply for Heating Equipment Repair and Replacement benefits on behalf of the homeowner.
+The authorized representative must provide a written statement signed and dated by the applicant or the applicant must complete the authorized representative designation section on page 4 of the HEAP Application (LDSS-3421) - An individual with a power of attorney is permitted to apply for Heating Equipment Repair and Replacement benefits.
+The power of attorney must be documented in writing. - Reasonable accommodations should be explored with homebound applicants to assist with application requirements. - A regular benefit must be processed for any household eligible for a repair or replacement in those cases where the household has not received a regular benefit at the time of application for equipment repair or replacement provided the Regular Component is open.